Updated: 9 hours ago

-It appears winter has arrived a bit early this year.
-The bite on the wild waters has subsided following these recent cold fronts.
-The dry fly bite is quickly waning, but I still have hope on a few warmer days in the upcoming future carrying the bite to the end of the month.
-It's not all bad news though, the larger trout waters have been on fire, both public and private.
+Fall came and went quickly this year.
+The bite on the wild waters has been outstanding following the few rains that have passed.
+The dry fly bite is waning, but there is still hope for a few warmer days in the upcoming future carrying the bite to the end of the month.
+Some better news is, the larger trout waters have been fishing well despite the low water, both public and private.
 The stocked fish and migratory wild fish are feeding up.
 Following heavier rains look for bigger fish to move up the creeks in what I call the Georgia "salmon run".
 I've seen both browns and big rainbows, like the one above, getting flirty with each other and moving upstream.
 Approach slowly from downstream and keep your eyes peeled.
 Once you spook these monsters it's all over.
 The brown trout are still on the move, both coming and going from the areas they plan to spawn in.
 If you can find a fish or two staging, you can bet they will be hungry.